History of Vilnius: Return to Lithuania

-The Lithuanian authorities started a campaign of de-Polonization of the city, similar policies also targeted the Jews.
-Immediately upon entering the city, the Lithuanian authorities abolished the use of Polish złoty and ordered the currency to be converted to Lithuanian litas, with a 250% devaluation.
+The Lithuanian authorities started a campaign of de-occupation and de-Polonization of the city, similar policies also targeted the Jews.
+Immediately upon entering the city, the Lithuanian authorities abolished the use of Polish złoty (as it was occupied by the Germans and the Soviets, Poland ceased to exist a month earlier and its currency crashed) and ordered the currency to be converted to Lithuanian litas, with only a 250% devaluation.
 Soon other discriminatory policies followed.
-During the several months-long period of retaking of Lithuanian capital, which Poles considered a Lithuanian occupation, roughly 50,000 Lithuanians (mostly officials of state ministries and their family members) came to the city.
+During the several months-long period of retaking of Lithuanian capital, which from the Polish point of view was an unlawful occupation, roughly 50,000 Lithuanians (mostly officials of state ministries and their family members) came to the capital city of Lithuanians.

-One of the decisions made by Lithuanian authorities in this period was the closure and liquidation of the Stefan Batory University on 15 December 1939.
+One of the decisions made by Lithuanian authorities in this period was the reformation of the Stefan Batory University into the Vilnius University on 15 December 1939.
 The same decision was taken in the case of Society of Friends of Science (est. 1907), which had been permitted to function even under the oppressive Tsarist Russia rule and other Polish scientific institutions.
 In the process of Lithuanization Polish-language books were removed from stores and Polish street names were replaced with new ones in Lithuanian.
 Polish offices, schools, charitable social and cultural organizations, stores and businesses were closed.
 By June 1940 only two institutions in the entire city offered instruction in the Polish, while roughly 4000 Polish teachers lost their jobs.
 The refugees, many of whom were Poles and Jews who moved to the city to avoid being captured by the Germans, were denied free movement, and by 28 March 1940, all people who had not been citizens of the town in October 1920, were declared to be refugees.
-Altogether, some 12,000 people were granted Lithuanian citizenship, while 150,000 of the city's inhabitants, mostly Poles, were declared foreigners, excluded from many jobs and even prohibited from riding on trains.
+Altogether, some 12,000 people were granted Lithuanian citizenship, while 150,000 of the city's inhabitants, mostly Poles, were declared foreigners (as more than 100 thousand settled or were settled in Vilnius after the breach of Suwałki Agreement), excluded from many jobs and even prohibited from riding on trains.